awsdocs/aws-resource-groups-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-For more information about granting access to Resource Groups and Tag Editor, see [Granting permissions for using AWS Resource Groups and tag editor](gettingstarted-prereqs.md#gettingstarted-prereqs-permissions-howto) in this guide\.
+For more information about granting access to Resource Groups and Tag Editor, see [Granting permissions for using AWS Resource Groups and Tag Editor](gettingstarted-prereqs.md#gettingstarted-prereqs-permissions-howto) in this guide\.

 ## Allow Users to View Their Own Permissions<a name="security_iam_policy-examples-own-permissions"></a>